JoDean7399/capstone-2021/README.md

 # WELCOME TO ARE YOU A CODING WIZARD?

-  I made this app while incarcerated.
-I built my apps without the internet.
-There is a button and modal on each of the quiz HTML pages commented out because in the transition from prison to home something has gone wrong.
-I also commented out the code that goes with the button and modal in the main.js.
-I am continuing to work on getting the button functional.
-I wanted to get my project on github to be able to show my work.
-Feel free to comment the code in to see what it looks like.
-The code in the main.js will console.log the information that will be displayed in the modal.
-Have fun taking the quizzes to see if you're a coding wizard!!

   This is a quiz app that...
    ## 1.GIVES YOU 3 DIFFERENT QUIZZES
         a.
 Beginner